johnnyoshika/prisma-nexus-postgres/README.md

 ## Debug in VS Code
 <kbd>F5</kbd>

-_Note: Nodemon isn't included in debug mode, so stop/start is required to reflect code changes._
+_Note: Re-compile on file change isn't available in debug mode, so stop/start is required to reflect code changes._

 ## Build
 ```